Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 There is an alternative way to build the result of Boolean operation using the **buildbop** command, which should be run after any other building command, such as **bbuild** or **bbop** or **bsplit**.
 The command has the following features:
-* It is designed to work on open solids and thus uses the alternative approach for building the results (see @ref occt_algorithms_bop_on_opensolids "BOP on open solids" chapter of Boolean operations user guide).
+* It is designed to work on open solids and thus uses the alternative approach for building the results (see @ref specification__boolean_bop_on_opensolids "BOP on open solids" chapter of Boolean operations user guide).
 * It allows changing the groups of Objects and Tools of the operation (even excluding some of the arguments is possible).
 * History information for solids will be lost.